sgiw/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

     ![In the Create event subscription form, the fields are set to the previously defined values.](media/processimage-eg-sub.png)

-## Exercise 3: Create functions in the portal
+## Exercise 3: Create functions in the Azure Portal

 **Duration**: 45 minutes